Published 10/05/2017 | Reading Time 3 min 48 sec

-When we refuse to build a nation rooted in justice; where transformative education and healthcare are valued as human rights, where the wellbeing of a child is more valuable than personal comfort, where the notion of inherent value does not begin and end with a lack of melanin, where a piece of fabric is not treasured more than a human and where a firearm doesn’t carry more worth than a father; when we refuse to build that nation, we are complicit in the continuation of the one we see before us.
+When we refuse to build a nation rooted injustice, where transformative education and healthcare are valued as human rights, where the wellbeing of a child is more valuable than personal comfort, where the notion of inherent value does not begin and end with a lack of melanin, where a piece of fabric is not treasured more than a human and where a firearm doesn’t carry more worth than a father, we are complicit in the continuation of each and every mass shooting we see before us.

 And so we are left to wonder: what will it take?